 The Enigma of Kaspar Hauser is an enigma in itself.
 It is based on a true story of a foundling, a person who has been abandoned by humanity and has spent a large portion of his life without coming in contact with it.
 Director Werner Herzog used the historically preserved letters of the man in question in order to replicate the psychological state of Kaspar Hauser, played by the unforgettable Bruno Schleinstein.
 The story revolves around this mysterious man who is suddenly found in the city of Nuremberg and instantly attracts the attention of people around.
 The groups of individuals interested in his case range from aristocrats to scholars.

-The fact that such a simple man would be able to become the centre of attention is evident in the works of Jean-Jacques Rousseau.
+The fact that such a simple man would be able to become the center of attention is evident in the works of Jean-Jacques Rousseau.
 Rousseau was a French philosopher who presented his views on the noble savage – a man bred in nature, free from all the vices that are indoctrinated by society.
-The director plays on this philosophy and showcases how such a man may be helped as well as be duped by the different kinds of people.
-The ideas of this unadulterated mind towards religion, social hierarchies and other philosophical debates are a marvel to behold as they help provide unbiased criticism of the human civilization.
+The director plays on this philosophy and showcases how such a man may be helped as well as be duped by different kinds of people.
+The ideas of this unadulterated mind towards religion, social hierarchies and other philosophical debates are a marvel to behold as they help provide unbiased criticism of human civilization.
 His particular interest in music is also a topic of interest.
-It’s a freeing, liberating experience to see how a completely innocent, uninfluenced mind would view the human civilization as it is.
+It’s a freeing, liberating experience to see how a completely innocent, uninfluenced mind would view human civilization as it is.

 3. Nosferatu the Vampyre (1979)